Ashika59/Online-Store-Sales-Analysis/README.md

 # Online-Store-Sales-Analysis
 SQL mini project analysing online store sales to identify top customers, monthly revenue trends, and regional insights.

+**Purposes of the Project**
+The main goal of this project is to gain understanding from sales data, exploring the various factors that influence sales across different branches.

+# Analysis List:

 **Online Store Sales Analysis – Business Questions Customer Insights**